-Pruning Hybrid Teas / Grandifloras / English Roses
+Pruning Hybrid Teas and Grandifloras

 How much you prune will depend on whether you exhibit roses or not.
 If you do exhibit, the more significant the pruning, the fewer, larger blooms you will produce.
 If you are growing for the garden, leave as many healthy canes as possible (four to six, each two to three feet tall), removing interior canes to promote good air circulation.

 These can be pruned similarly to hybrid teas and grandifloras, however, they are generally pruned somewhat lower since they are usually smaller plants.
 They tend to have many more lateral canes on the interior of the plant that should be removed to promote air circulation.

 These plants generally do not require the same type of drastic pruning - prune lightly to keep the plant in shape, remove dead wood, and open up the center of the plant if there is significant growth.